Schelbert197/portfolio/_portfolio_featured/frontier.md

 c* = \mathop{\mathrm{arg\,max}}_{c \in C}~U(p(x))_{t+1}
 $$

-Either way, so long as these functions are evaluated at the same place over the same visible area, they will return the same $f_{goal}$.
+Either way, so long as these functions are evaluated at the same place over the same visible area, both $U$ and $H$ will return the same $f_{goal}$.

 To ensure that the calculation is realistic, the number of "flipped" cells or "learned" cells in these calculations is considered to be a circle of cells around the candidate location equivalent to the robot's viewable radius.
 This radius is based on the sensor on the robot and the mapper params set in slam_toolbox, therefore it is made to be a tunable parameter.
 Cells that are obstructed by occupied cells will not be considered in the state update calculation as they would not be updated if the robot were present at the location.

-**DEMO VIDEO GOES HERE!!!**
+{% include gallery id="gallery4431" %}

 When this algorithm is used in conjunction with DBSCAN clustering, the vector of frontiers $F$ is replaced with the vector of frontier cluster centroids and each of those is evaluated the same way.

 #### DBSCAN Clustering
+{% include gallery id="gallery4432" %}
-To make this work, I implemented a version of DBSCAN, formally know as "Density-based spatial clustering of applications with noise" to cluster my frontiers.
+To make this work, I implemented a version of **DBSCAN**, formally know as "Density-Based Spatial Clustering of Applications with Noise" to cluster my frontiers.
 The logic flows as the following:

 **Input:**
 - `eps`: The maximum distance to consider two points as neighbors.